dwyl/rag-elixir-doc/README.md

 ## What is **bi-encoding** and **cross-encoding**?

-- Bi-encoders: Encode the query and document separately, then compare their vector representations.
+- [Bi-encoders]: Encode the query and document separately, then compare their vector representations.
+This is the "standard" similarity search.

+  Bi-encoding does consider the relationship between the query and each document, but it does so independently for each document.
+The main problem is that bi-encoding might not capture nuanced differences between documents or complex query-document relationships. `HNSW` indexes or `BM25` can be used for this.

 - Cross-encoders: Take both the query and document as input simultaneously, allowing for more complex interactions between them.
+It processes the query and document together through a neural network (typically a transformer model like BERT) to produce a single relevance score.
+This allows the model to capture complex interactions between the query and document at all levels of representation.

+  Cross-encoders typically perform better than bi-encoders in terms of accuracy, but are computationally more expensive and slower at inference time.
+  They are not suitable for large-scale retrieval because they require comparing the query with every document from scratch, which doesn't scale well.
+  Therefor, Cross-encoding is often used in a two-stage retrieval process.

 - How cross-encoders works in reranking?:
   - After initial retrieval (e.g., using vector similarity), you pass each query-document pair through the cross-encoder.
   - The cross-encoder outputs a relevance score for each pair.